 What does foot-and-mouth disease look like?

-Following are a collection of images with the symptoms of foot and mouth disease to aid in recognising FMD in a range of livestock.
+Following are a collection of images with the clinical signs of foot and mouth disease to aid in recognising FMD in a range of livestock.

 More are available at the Animal Health Australia website.